Based on a True Story

 After the milk run is finished my father smiles and holds the reins in his hands as we head back to the milk factory on the edge of the city of London.

 ‘Listen Ava, your mum is very sick and has to go to hospital,’ he says.
 ‘It’s far away from where we live.
 You are going to stay in a lovely home where you will be properly cared for with lots of other children.’
-He turns his head to glance at me, his blue eyes look uneasy.
+He turns his head to glance at me and his blue eyes look uneasy.

 ‘But Dad, you look after me just fine,’ I say, trying to understand his strange words.